ClarisseSrs/CV/README.md

 6. Run `yarn install` to install dependencies through terminal/CLI program.
 7. Run `yarn run serve` through your favorite CLI program.

  **Note:** I suggest using package manager to install Git, Node and Yarn.
-You can use [Homebrew](httsp://brew.sh) if you're on a Mac or Linux/WSL, [Scoop](https://scoop.sh) or [Chocolatey](https://chocolatey.org/) if you're on Windows.
+You can use [Homebrew](httsp://brew.sh) if you're on a Mac or Linux/WSL, [Scoop](https://scoop.sh) or [Chocolatey](https://chocolatey.org/), [WinGet](https://docs.microsoft.com/en-us/windows/package-manager/) if you're on Windows.

-## Deploying to GitHub Pages
+## Deploying to Gitlab Pages

-1. Change the repository URL in line `23` of `deploy.sh` file to your repository URL.
-2. Set script execution flag e.g. `chmod +x deploy.sh`.
-3. Run the script e.g. `./deploy.sh`.
-4. Wait until the script finishes.
+1. Pushing commits to a Gitlab's hosted repository `.gitlab-ci.yml` will trigger the CI and build/deploy your page.
+2. Once the job done, your page will be found at <account_name>.gitlab.io/<project_name>

+**Note:** Add `[ci skip]` in (one of) your commit message to prevent the CI to run, usefull when you only want to update the Readme or push a non-tested feature.

-**Note:** VueJS also published a guide to deploy VueJS sites to other platforms, checkout the [deployment](https://cli.vuejs.org/guide/deployment.html) documentation for other platforms.
+**Note:** VueJS also published a guide to deploy VueJS sites to other platforms, checkout the [deployment](https://cli.vuejs.org/guide/deployment.html) documentation for other platforms or [the forked repo](https://github.com/webdevsuperfast/startbootstrap-resume-vue) which deploy on GitHub pages.

-## Using Axios to Get Data using JSON Server Fake REST API

-1. Clone or download the [axios](https://github.com/webdevsuperfast/startbootstrap-resume-vue/tree/axios) branch.
-2. Clone or download [Start Bootstrap Resume Data](https://github.com/webdevsuperfast/startbootstrap-resume-vue-data) repository.
-3. Edit the contents of `db.json` from the later repository.
-4. Follow [instruction](https://github.com/webdevsuperfast/startbootstrap-resume-vue-data#deploy-to-heroku) to deploy your data to Heroku or other platforms.
-5. Profit.

 ## Features